Image: Shutterstock

 How To Get Over A Breakup?

-You might need to get over a breakup quickly to avoid feeling any stages of grief.
+You might need to get over a breakup quickly to avoid feeling any stages of grief that might make you mournful.
 But, it could be better if you give each stage some time and then let it all go eventually.
 There are no set breakup recovery stages.
 Here are a few tips that may help make the journey smoother.

 1. Work on your self-confidence

 It’s natural that you may begin to analyze your bodily features and character attributes, wondering what could possibly be lacking that one might fall out of love with you.
-Start thinking the other way.
+This may make you feel rejected and desolate, but you must start thinking the other way.
 Instead of focusing on the traits you lack, focus on what you genuinely appreciate about yourself and how you did all you could in the relationship.

 2. Visit new locales